Cultural and Linguistic Awareness for Nursing Professionals

 “What we are talking about is how we use communication to make sure that that interaction between a provider, team, or institution and a patient is optimized so that the patient feels comfortable, valued, and respected so they can fully engage, share, and receive care.”

-Rushika Patel, PhD, Chief Inclusion Officer, University of Michigan School of Nursing
+Rushika Patel, PhD, Assistant Dean for Strategic Education, University of Michigan School of Nursing

 Regional differences play a significant role in shaping individuals’ cultural norms, beliefs, and values.
 Awareness of these differences can help nurses better understand their patients’ perspectives and needs.
 “What we are talking about is how we use communication to make sure that that interaction between a provider, team, or institution and a patient is optimized so that the patient feels comfortable, valued, and respected so they can fully engage, share, and receive care,” says Rushika Patel, PhD, chief inclusion officer at the University of Michigan School of Nursing.